Best trades that all 29 teams can offer the Spurs for Kawhi Leonard

 If the Spurs suddenly find themselves without a solution to their dilemma, there is no shortage of teams wanting to take Leonard off their hands.

-ESPN’s Brian Windhorst appeared on “Outside The Lines” and said that teams have indicated that the Spurs will soon be fielding in calls in an attempt to move Leonard to the highest bidder.
+A couple months back, ESPN’s Brian Windhorst appeared on “Outside The Lines” and said that teams have indicated that the Spurs will soon be fielding in calls in an attempt to move Leonard to the highest bidder.

 “I have already talked to several NBA general managers.
 At the end of this season, teams will call the Spurs and inquire about the availability of Kawhi Leonard.”